gjnance/autodb/README.md

 ### Prerequisites

-* A webserver with a PHP module enabled
+* A webserver with a PHP module installed and enabled
-* PHP >= 7.2 compiled with mysql support
+* PHP >= 7.2 compiled with MySQL support
-* MySQL Installation
+* MySQL Installed

 The following commands were used to successfully deploy this tool on an Azure VM instance running `Ubuntu 22.04.2 LTS`.
 (See guide [Here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-ubuntu-22-04) for more detailed instructions on setting up a LEMP stack).